DocnetUK/php-japi/README.md

 ### Install with Composer ###

-Here's the require line for Composer users...
+Here's the require line for Composer users (during 2-series development)...

-`"docnet/php-japi": "v2.0.0"`
+`"docnet/php-japi": "2.0.*@dev"`

 ...or just download and use the src folder.